-Extreme weather events could result in higher than anticipated mortality experience.
-Given a wellbalanced portfolio of life and annuity products - with offsetting mortality exposures, the net financial effect for Pacific Life is expected to be manageable.
-Additionally, the risk management team handles excess mortality stress tests within the economic capital models, which is linked to climate-related risk.
-The models assess a wide range of scenarios and potential impact pathways.
+Extreme weather events and heat stress could result in higher than anticipated mortality experience.
+Given a well-balanced portfolio of life and annuity products - with offsetting mortality exposures, the net financial effect for Pacific Life is expected to be manageable.
+Additionally, the risk management team handles excess mortality stress tests linked to climate-related risk.
+The analysis considers a wide range of scenarios and what impact pathways may occur.
 Drivers by region are also considered.
 For example, floods, wildfires, insect-born flus, heatwaves, cold fronts, and air quality impact different regions in different ways.
-Mortality testing results have been immaterial but will continue to be monitored to identify potential risks.
+Thus far, the mortality testing results have not been material but will continue to be monitored to identify potential risks.
 Geographic concentration analysis of the insurance portfolio is done to monitor the number of policyholders per region.
 There are not currently any parameters influenced by climate risk in pricing or valuation models, but evolving underwriting practices and modeling methodologies may lead to future assumption changes.